-Janet Satterthwaite is an internationally recognized and versatile trademark attorney.
-She provides seamless, practical, one-stop guidance on global trademark counseling, prosecution and portfolio management, licensing, enforcement/litigation, and cyberspace problems for brands across a variety of industries, from famous global brands to start-ups, while leading the PLG Trademark team.
+Janet Satterthwaite, Chair of the PLG Trademark team, is an internationally recognized and versatile trademark attorney.
+She provides one-stop guidance on worldwide trademark counseling, prosecution and portfolio management, licensing, enforcement/litigation, and cyberspace problems for brands across a variety of industries, from famous global brands to start-ups.
 Major ranking publications praise her as:

 “a first-class legal brain and extremely commercially minded; she understands client concerns and is results driven.
 She works equally well with small and medium-sized enterprises and huge multinationals, and possesses a truly international outlook.”—World Trademark Reporter 2018

 “sees the big picture, can tackle challenging questions and knows both US and EU trademark practice inside and out – she is fantastic.”—World Trademark Reporter 2018

 “[a] multilingual…draw for cross-cultural branding matters ….
 Utterly reliable and timely in her replies, she is also very resourceful and sensitive to budget constraints.”
 World Trademark Reporter 2017

 “highly thought of for a practice that covers the gamut of trademark and copyright matters.
 She acts for a diverse client base, providing strategic advice on portfolio management and also handling complex litigation proceedings—Chambers USA 2017